epiecs/mikodo/README.md

 I can load this directory with the NornirInventory provider and query it just the same way like a can with the base inventory. __The only file that is required is the hosts.yaml file__.

-For the sake of brevity I will use the following inventory as reference.
+For the sake of simplicity I will use the following inventory as reference.
 Although brief it does suffice as an example to show you priorities of all inventory components.

 __default.yaml__
 ```yaml